mem48/LandOwnership/README.md

 2. Geocoding the UK and Oversees ownership data

-<span style="color:blue; font-weight: bold; font-size:200%"><a href="https://mem48.github.io/LandOwnership/">View the interactive map</a></span>
+<span style="color:blue; font-weight: bold; font-size:200%"><a href="https://www.carbon.place/landownership">View the interactive map</a></span>

-You can see the work in progress map using the link above, or read the explination of the data and methods below.
+You can see the work-in-progress map using the link above, or read the explanation of the data and methods below.
 All the R code is available in this Repo.

 ## Mapping the INSPIRE polygons